 The catalogue isn’t as large as its main competitors, so inevitably that means less choice, but it had no problem with our band searches.
 Kvelertak was quickly found, with CD quality downloads ready to buy.
 Septicflesh was also comprehensively represented.

-Comparable audio quality is available from Amazon Music HD and Tidal, but neither can match it for usability and value.
+Comparable audio quality is available from Amazon Music HD, Tidal and Apple Music but they can't match Qobuz for usability and value.

 The newest streamer on the block, Amazon already offers more high quality streaming options than any other service, it’s also available on its own FireTV streaming media platform complete with album art and scrolling lyrics (for that Friday night Karaoke singalong with your housemates).
 It’s also temptingly affordable, with its HD tier an umbrella for all those advanced sonic treats.

 Where it falls down is a user interface that goes out of its way to obfuscate.
 Despite knowing that we have zero interest in ‘hot singles’ (not literally, obviously) it insists on serving up Rita Ora and Little Mix front and centre.
-We love you Amazon Music, but you’re really testing our patience!
+I love you Amazon Music Unlimited, but you’re really testing my patience.

 Let’s not beat about the bush.
 The world’s biggest streaming service is beginning to show its age.
 With streaming quality locked at 320kbps (great when we all went MP3, not so much now), it doesn’t have the chops to compete with bigger bit-bucket rivals.

 Conversely, it remains ridiculously usable.
-With an unmatched catalogue, no shortage of rock, metal and prog, and decent personalisation, you’ll not miss out on any new releases, and with so many hours invested in personal playlists, most regulars will probably be prepared to stick with it.
+With an unmatched catalogue, no shortage of rock, metal, prog and alternative artists, and decent personalisation, you’ll not miss out on any new releases, and with so many hours invested in personal playlists, most regulars will probably be prepared to stick with it.

 Spotify also leads the field when it comes to integration with other technology platforms, from Sonos to Sky Q. Not the best, quality wise then, but highly likeable – and the recent integration of podcasts is a big plus and more than earns Spotify its place on this best music streaming services round-up.